commons-app/commons-app-documentation/Developer-workflow.md

 3. Before you start working, ensure you are starting from an up-to-date branch to minimise merge conflicts and bugs in integrating your changes.

-4. As you're working on your change, be sure to follow the [[code style guidelines|code style]]
+4. As you're working on your change, be sure to follow the [code style guidelines](Code-style.md)

 5. Test your change.
 If the feature involves uploading pictures, either upload good picture that you take yourself, or ask us on the mailing list: We can send you dozens of good pictures that are not yet on Commons.